Master of Public Administration (MPA)

 MPA Program Completion Data

 Program completion data are tracked five years after graduation.
-Hence the most recent entering cohort for which we have complete data is the cohort which entered in the Fall 2010 – Spring 2011 academic year.
+Hence the most recent entering cohort for which we have complete data is the cohort which entered in the Fall 2011 – Spring 2012 academic year.
+Assuming three courses (nine credit hours) per semester and one course (three credit hours) per summer session, the prescribed length of our program for full-time students is four semesters plus one summer session.

 MPA Graduate Employment Data